CephalofairGames/frosthaven-faq/index.md

 **Call of the Abyss (1, top) - Can I have more than one character token on an enemy?** Not using this card, no. If you choose a different enemy to ‘mark’ on a later attack, first remove your character token from the enemy it’s on and then place it on your new choice.

 **Call of the Abyss (1, top) - Can I mark an objective with Call to the Abyss?** While you could mark it, objectives are destroyed, not killed, so it won't create a shadow.

+**Call of the Abyss (1, top) - If I am stunned when the marked enemy dies, will a shadow token still be placeed?** Yes; placing the shadow is a result of this persistent ability, not a new ability itself.

 **Wave of Anguish (X, top) - Can I target a single enemy with all the attacks?** Yes, if your Shadows are all adjacent to the same target.
 You perform a separate Attack 3 ability for each Shadow on the board.